LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Amazon Athena:
   * Serverless query service enabling analysis and querying of data in S3 using standard SQL, while allowing more advanced queries (joins permitted)
-  * Supports CSV, JSON, ORC, Avro, and Parquet
+  * Supports: CSV, JSON, ORC, Avro, and Parquet
   * Use Columnar data and/or compress data for smaller retrieval
   * Use target files (> 128 MB) to minimize overhead
-  * Compress data for smaller retrieval
   * $5.00 per TB scanned
   * Commonly used with Amazon Quicksight
   * Use Cases: BI, analytics, reporting, analysis of VPC Flow Logs/ELB Logs, S3 Access Logs, CloudTrail, etc.